Sleeping Dogs (2024 film): Plot

-Roy Freeman is a retired homicide detective with Alzheimer's who is undergoing experimental treatment to help him regain some memories.
+Roy Freeman is a retired homicide detective with Alzheimer's disease who is undergoing experimental treatment to help him regain some memories.
 One day, he receives a call from Emily Dietz, an advocate for prison inmates, who asks him to meet with Isaac Samuel, an inmate soon to be executed for the murder of Dr. Joseph Wieder.
 Isaac tells Roy he was pressured to confess by Roy's partner, Detective Jimmy Remis.

 Roy reviews his old files then meets with Jimmy and asks him why they didn't check into the records of their other suspect, Richard Finn, whose fingerprints were all over Dr. Wieder's house.
 Jimmy says he will look into the matter.

 After he meets with Jimmy, Roy learns of Finn's sudden death.
 Roy has a fleeting memory of Finn being outside Dr. Wieder's house the day after the murder.
 Roy meets some of Finn's family members at the funeral and receives a manuscript that Finn had been writing that details Finn's time with Dr. Wieder and with a woman Finn loved, Laura Baines, who was collaborating with Dr. Wieder on her thesis.

-Shortly after Dr. Wieder's murder, Laura Baines learns she won't get any credit for her research with Dr. Wieder, after which Laura Baines disappears.
+Shortly after Dr. Wieder's murder, Laura Baines learned she would not get any credit for her research with Dr. Wieder, after which Laura Baines disappeared.

 Roy goes to meet Finn's widow, who recalls a heated conversation Finn had with Dr. Elizabeth Westlake.
 Roy goes to meet Dr. Westlake.
 To his surprise, she instantly recognizes him.
 He learns that Finn had stalked Dr. Westlake and made her feel unsafe.
 Roy realizes Laura Baines and Dr. Westlake are the same person.
 He gives Dr. Westlake a copy of Finn's manuscript and leaves.

 Roy then meets with Wayne Devereaux, one of Dr. Wieder's former patients.
 Devereaux mentions that Dr. Wieder, Finn, and Dr. Westlake had gotten into a heated argument.